yardenshoham/nalgeon.github.io/content/posts/2023/blogging-myths/index.md

 If you want to blog just because you like writing, that's a great option.
 But blogging is not about popularity.
 There are exceptions, of course, like Julia Evans.
 But your chances of gaining that kind of audience are close to zero.

+A blog is like any other product.
+"Build it and they will come" no longer works — you need excellent marketing to get people to notice you and start reading.
+If you're a mediocre marketer (like most technical people), don't set yourself unrealistic expectations.

+You spent a week writing an excellent, detailed, clear technical article — and only got a few dozen views?
+This is typical.
+If that bothers you, then blogging is not for you.

+Of course, no one will comment.
+Share with others?
+Pffft.

 Your true audience (those who care) is about 1% of your subscribers.
 1000 followers on Twitter?
 Your audience is 10 people.
 10000 email subscribers?
 100 people.

 Yes, there are exceptions.
 No, you should not hope to be one of them.